Olubukola13/TDIs-Consumer-Complaints-Analysis/README.md

 ## Data Source

-Consumer Complaints: The primary dataset used for this dataset is the "Consumer_Complaints_xlsx" file containing detailed information about each compplaint made by consumer.
+Consumers Complaints: The primary dataset used for this dataset is the "Consumer_Complaints_xlsx" file containing detailed information about each compplaint made by consumer.

 ## Problem Statement
 Consumer complaints provide valuable insights into the challenges faced by customers across different products and sub product.
 However, organizations often struggle to identify actionable trends due to the volume and complexity of the data.